NAGB Header Image

 Educators and policymakers use the Nation’s Report Card to pursue policies and practices that drive progress for students — the resulting progress in policy, practice, and research is Powered by NAEP.

-Powered by NAEP: International Competitiveness
+Powered by NAEP: Economic Competitiveness

 In this Powered By NAEP research brief, we highlight pivotal research from leading economists who have analyzed NAEP math achievement declines and quantified the ways in which they likely will impact future earnings and other outcomes for groups of students — and what this means for the nation.